Emergency Preparedness & Business Resilience

 Pat Quealey, Vice President, Canadian Red Cross for British Columbia and Yukon

 Diane Radymski, Director, CCEM Strategies

-Aaron Sutherland, Vice President, Western Insurance Bureau of Canada
+Aaron Sutherland, Vice President, Western and Pacific, Insurance Bureau of Canada